YukiyamaShizuka/SPONSOR/Signal_Initial_Development_Commitment_Statement.md

 All rigorous development, cross‑layer validation, and long‑horizon operation of the complete Tree architecture can be conducted **solely** within the purpose‑built Dreaming Lab and its dedicated laboratory infrastructure
 (**see** [Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md](Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md) **for the requisite facilities**).
 **The Dreaming Lab is thus indispensable to the full realization of the Tree stack; absent this facility, comprehensive development, holistic integration, and conclusive verification cannot proceed.**
-Accordingly, the earlier the Dreaming Lab is secured and commissioned, the sooner end‑to‑end development may advance in earnest.
+Accordingly, the earlier the Dreaming Lab is secured and commissioned, the sooner full‑stage development may advance in earnest.

 ---